s-ana-314/aviation/README.md

 # Aviation Model

-This is a simple model for estimating the global fleet size.
+This is a simple model for estimating the global fleet size for aircraft.

 # Documentation